 - Fake IRS Emails

-Scammers will send out “phishing” emails that appear to be from the IRS or FTB and claim that you either owe money or are due a refund.
+Scammers will send out “phishing” emails that look like they are from the IRS or FTB and claim that you either owe money or are due a refund.
 They will include links to official-looking web sites and ask for either money outright or personal information that will allow them to steal your identity.

 - Stolen Refunds

-Identity thieves will use stolen personal information to file fraudulent tax returns in your name and run off with your refunds.
-Scammers will typically file early in the tax season, beating you to the punch.
-The first time you learn that your identity has been stolen will be when you legitimately try to file your taxes.
+Identity thieves will use stolen personal information to file false tax returns in your name and steal your refunds.
+Scammers will usually file early in the tax season, before you get to it.
+You won’t learn that about the theft until you try to file your taxes.